State College False Identification to Law Enforcement, 18 Pa.C.S. 4914

 The Fake ID charge is also a little worse than other non-violent misdemeanor charges because it is considered a crimen falsi offense.
 Crimen falsi means a crime involving dishonesty, so this charge is grouped with forgery and theft.
 Employers and landlords are more concerned with this type of conviction because they don’t trust someone that is dishonest.

-In some False Identification to Law Enforcement cases, the person may be able to obtain a dismissal and expungement of the charge by participating in the ARD program.
+In many False Identification to Law Enforcement cases, the person may be able to obtain a dismissal and expungement of the charge by participating in the ARD program.
 Participation in ARD would require the person to pay ARD costs and fees, be subject to a period of supervision by the probation department, and probably complete some community service.
 By doing those things, the person is permitted to file paperwork to have the charge dismissed and then go through the Pennsylvania expungement process to have the records of the incident destroyed.